 The simplest unbeaded version is suitable for a novice - the only skills you need for this version are knit, cast on and bind off.
 It makes a great gift or travelling project.

-Ideal for that one special yarn you love, and that’s ANY yarn, the pattern is easily memorised too.
+A great stash-buster for ANY yarn, the pattern is easily memorised too.

 Full details of the sizes, yarn quantities etc for the samples shown are given on my blog & in a downloadable pdf with the pattern.